How Far Do Consignment Agreements Extend in Fine Art Insurance?

 Bernard Fleischer & Sons, Inc. | ArtInsuranceNow.com

-Whether you’re 25 or 65 and just stepping into your first group show, exhibition contracts still require you to declare a value.
-That number isn’t just for the gallery; it becomes the foundation for your studio, transit, exhibition, and worldwide coverage.
+Exhibition contracts require you to declare a value—even for your first group show.
+That number becomes the foundation for studio, transit, exhibition, and worldwide coverage.

 • Cost of materials + framing